jobyh/tool_jasmine/README.md

 ### What it does
 - Gives you the means to write test-driven JavaScript in Moodle and Totara
+- Supports AMD, YUI and JavaScript lurking in the global namespace when you're legacy bushwacking
 - Provides a way to automate running your tests
 - Allows you to integrate spec files with your codebase or store them separately